This document describes the implementation details of the Referee Point Program in AYSO Region 20 (Santa Monica).

 (Note: these restrictions do not apply to the 9/10U “play-in” qualifying games that provide for an even 16-team bracket.)

 Team Responsibility to Recruit Volunteers and Track Points:

 1. While individual volunteers are welcome to sign up at any time, it is each team’s responsibility to recruit its own volunteers to sign up to referee.
 It is also the responsibility of that team (typically the Coach and Team Manager) to know exactly where they stand in terms of points earned!
-Since first-time referee volunteers must fill out an AYSO Volunteer Application form, attend the Basic or U8 Official Course, take the on-line CDC Concussion Awareness Course, and the on-line Referee Safe Haven course before any referee points can be earned, each team should endeavor to identify as many prospective volunteers that they can and encourage them to sign up as early as possible after team formation.
+Since first-time referee volunteers must fill out an AYSO Volunteer Application form, take the on-line CDC Concussion Awareness Course, and the on-line Referee Safe Haven course before any referee points can be earned, each team should endeavor to identify as many prospective volunteers that they can and encourage them to sign up as early as possible after team formation.
 Please note that since an individual volunteer can allocate no more than 10 points to a single team, and may want to allocate their points to multiple teams, teams should recruit at least three referee volunteers (preferably more!).
 The best way to ensure a healthy number of volunteer referees for the Region is to suggest that each family have at least one person become a certified volunteer parent referee, if possible.

 2. Prospective volunteer referees must be at least 12 years old.
 Prospective volunteers under the age of 18 must have parental consent.

 3. It is each team’s responsibility (the Coach and/or Team Manager) to track whether their volunteers are likely to earn enough points by the end of the preliminary playoff games to meet the minimum required number of referee points.